 Certain areas of Tokyo are deemed more desirable than others.
 For example, Shinjuku, Shibuya, Akihabara, Otemachi, Harajuku and the grand daddy of cash vacuums Ginza which can swing as high as 300 USD per square meter.
 You'll need pockets as deep as the Grand Canyon to live in a luxury apartment in Ginza.

 Although ESL schools typically don't put teachers in 2Ks and 2DKs if you decide to try rooming with someone you'll definitely need more space than what a 1K typically provides.
 Here's what to expect in a 2K and 2DK.

-2DKs on average will run around 60,000 to 80,000 yen and will have 4 rooms (including the bathroom and kitchen).
+2DKs on average will run around 70,000 to 100,000 yen and will have 4 rooms (including the bathroom and kitchen).
 If you look around you can find cheaper Tokyo apartments.
 You definitely can find more expensive ones.
-2Ks are a bit cheaper than 2DKs.
+2Ks are cheaper than 2DKs - as you lose an extra room.
 A 2DK will have two bedrooms in addition to the kitchen, bathroom and dining area and a 2K won't have the dining area.

 As you might have expected size has everything to do with rental prices.
 Surprisingly enough, an apartment that is a mere 1 or 2 tatmi size bigger can bring an extra $100 dollars in rent in no time.
 So, watching square meters or tatami size is important when you choose a Tokyo apartment.

 Getting cheaper apartments (within reason) is important because the key money you have to pay to the landlord is based on the rent.
 So for example, some Tokyo apartment's key money is 4 months rent while others are only 2 or 3.
 So the higher your rent, the more you're going to get whacked in key money to move in.